Qazeer/artefacts.help/pages/windows/wmi_event_subscriptions.md

 Permanent event subscriptions are composed of:

-  - An `event filter`, which is the event of interest that will trigger the consumer.
+  - An `event filter` (`__EventFilter `), which is the event of interest that will trigger the consumer.
 Such event can be, for example, a logon success or system startup.

   - An `event consumer`, which is the action to perform upon trigger of the event filter.